 One of my resolutions for June is to spend time everyday working on my book about my kidney disease and transplant.
 Getting the gift of a kidney from my little sister is what led to My Instruction Manual.
-Today, I’m excited to share an excerpt from the book, which will be released this summer.
+Today, I’m excited to share an excerpt from the upcoming book.

 I am lying in a hospital bed in the pre-op room at Toronto General Hospital.
 My wife Laura is seated to my left and holding my hand.

 There are no tears, not now, though we’ve both cried in the days leading up to the surgery.

 This is one of the biggest days of my life, right up there with my wedding day and the births of my two sons.
 By donating her kidney, my sister Stephanie is giving me another chance at life.
 But it’s hard to feel excited right before surgery.

 We don’t say it out loud but we’re both scared we won’t see each other again.
 The risk of death from a kidney transplant is low — one in four-thousand I’ve been told — but there’s still a risk.

 I’ve tossed those odds around in my head over the past few weeks.
 One way I try to put the numbers in perspective is to think about Rogers Centre, one of my favorite places in the world, where my beloved Toronto Blue Jays play.
 At 40,000, the stadium is almost full.
 So I imagine a stadium full of people and 10 of them don’t make it.
 I visualize half a row of fans who die.

 This visualization doesn’t make me feel any better so I try another approach.
 The Toronto General Hospital does about 140 kidney transplants a year.
 I do the math that this means just one death in 30 years of transplants.
 This way of thinking about the odds makes me feel much better.

 An orderly in hospital blues approaches the bed.